zilliztech/zdoc/docs/tutorials/data-import/import-data-via-restful-api.md

 To import data, you must first upload them to an object storage bucket, such as AWS S3 or Google Cloud Storage (GCS).
 Once uploaded, obtain the file path and bucket credentials for Zilliz Cloud to pull data from your bucket.
 For supported object paths, see [Supported object paths](./import-data-via-restful-api#supported-object-paths).

 :::info Notes

+For successful data import, ensure that the object storage bucket you use is located in the same cloud as your cluster.

 :::